JHU-PL-Lab/www-fpse/lecture/intro.md

 ## What is Functional Programming (FP)?

 * It is a style of programming where functions are the centerpiece
-* A key dimension is functions-as-data: functions can be passed to and returned from functions
+* A key dimension is functions-as-data aka higher-order functions: functions can be passed to and returned from functions
 * It emphasizes *immutability*: data structures that cannot be changed after being created
-* Mathematical functions are implicitly immutable so FP aligns much more closely with math
+* Mathematical functions are implicitly immutable so FP aligns closely with math
+  - Think about creating an *algebra* for the domain you are coding over
-  - It is much easier to write completely correct programs in an FP style for that reason
+  - It is much easier to write completely correct programs in an FP style for this reason

 ### History in brief